7-Day Low FODMAP Meal Plan: Week 1 of the Elimination Diet. Dietitian Approved

 Difficulty: Easy

-Cook the Low FODMAP Mackerel Salad
+Cook the Low FODMAP Mackerel Salad recipe

 Day 2 Dinner: low FODMAP Chimichurri Chicken & Fries